Only 30 vaquita porpoises remain and there's no sure way to save them.

 The vaquita is only the latest in a long line of disappearing creatures, and certainly not the last.

-Next, learn about how Harvard scientists plan to resurrect the Woolly Mammoth by 2019.
+After learning about the dire situation of vaquita porpoises, learn about how Harvard scientists plan to resurrect the Woolly Mammoth by 2019.
 Then check out the new technology taking aim at poachers.